John Meares

 John Meares (c.
-1756 – 1809) was an English navigator, explorer, and maritime fur trader, best known for his role in the Nootka Crisis, which brought Britain and Spain to the brink of war.
+1756 – 1809) was an Irish navigator, explorer, and maritime fur trader, best known for his role in the Nootka Crisis, which brought Britain and Spain to the brink of war.

 Career

 Meares' father was Charles Meares, "formerly an attorney of great eminence, and for several years pursuivant of his Majesty's Court of Exchequer in Dublin".
 In 1771, Meares joined the Royal Navy as a captain's servant and was commissioned a lieutenant in 1778.
 In 1783 he joined the merchant service and in 1785, based in India, formed the Northwest America Company for collecting sea otter furs by trade with the indigenous peoples of the Pacific Northwest Coast and selling them in China.
 The East India Company held a monopoly on British trade in the Pacific and required all British traders to be licensed with the company and pay duties.
 Meares did not license his ships with the East India Company and instead tried to conceal the illegal activity by using the flag of Portugal.
 Meares registered his ships in Macau, a Portuguese colony in China.
 Non-British ships were not required to have licences from the East India Company.

 He sailed from Calcutta on 12 March 1786, in the Nootka, a vessel of 200 tons (bm), with which he explored part of the coast of Alaska.
 He spent the winter of 1786–1787 in Prince William Sound with poor provisions; his men suffered from the weather and scurvy.
 Twenty-three of his men died of scurvy and the remaining ten were saved only by the timely arrival of Captain George Dixon, a British trader with proper licences, in the Queen Charlotte.
 Meares gave Dixon his bond never to trade in the Northwest again, and returned to China by way of the Sandwich Islands.
 Showing no gratitude to Dixon, Meares proceeded to sue him for allegedly overcharging him for the supplies that saved his life.

 In 1788, and in total violation of what he had told Dixon, Meares started a new expedition with two vessels and more false papers.
 The ships sailed under the Portuguese flag and were given Portuguese names: the Felice Adventurero, captained by Meares, and the Iphigenia Nubiana, under William Douglas.
 The names are spelled in various ways, such as Feliz Aventureira and Efigenia Nubiana.
 They sailed from China on 22 January 1788 and arrived at Nootka Sound, on Vancouver Island in May.
 Using Nootka Sound as a base of operations he spent the summer trading for furs along the coasts of present-day British Columbia and Washington down to after having sailed as far south as Cape Lookout, having missed the Columbia River at Cape Disappointment.

+On board Felice Adventurero for the 1788 voyage from China to Nootka Sound was Comekela, younger brother of Maquinna, chief of the Mowachaht Nuu-chah-nulth people of the Nootka Sound area.
+Comekela had sailed from Nootka Sound to China in 1786-87 with James Hanna.